spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 ## Prerequisites

-In order to use UVS, an admin token for the configured homeserver must be supplied.
-For now this means configuring Synapse and creating the token before installing UVS.

 ### Install Matrix services

 UVS can only be installed after Matrix services are installed and running.
 If you're just installing Matrix services for the first time, please continue with the [Configuration](configuring-playbook.md) / [Installation](installing.md) and come back here later.